arianrhodsandlot/nostalgist/docs/src/content/docs/apis/launch.md

     **type:** `string | File | { fileName: string; fileContent: Blob } | Array`

-    Basicly it's the same as the `rom` option.
-Files passed here will be write to RetroArch's `system` directory.
+    Basically it's the same as the `rom` option.
+Files passed here will be written to RetroArch's `system` directory.

   + #### `shader`